marcoscheel/M365.TeamsBackup/README.md

     - Instance: Should be https://login.microsoftonline.com in most cases
     - ClientId: Azure AD App Id from your tenant.
 The app uses the device code flow only at the moment
     - TenantId: Your tenant ID required for the audience
-    - ReplyUri: Reply URI from the App app registration site for the App
     - Scope (string array): Most of the time https://graph.microsoft.com/.default is good enough
   - Backup
     - Path: Output directory for the JSON files